Kbove/Kyle-Bove-Portfolio2-React/README.md

 https://github.com/Kbove/Portfolio2.0

 ## Description
-This is my professional portfolio
+This is my professional portfolio.
+It utilizes HTML, CSS, and React.js

 ## Table of Contents